 Raster Layer

-Displays raster data in a map or scene.
+A layer that can visualize raster data (from a raster data source).
 In its simplest form, raster data consists of a matrix of cells (or pixels) organized into rows and columns (or a grid) where each cell contains a value representing information.
 Raster layer can support these main types of raster data sources:

 Raster files - path to a file on the device